-Year Ended June 30,
+Y ear l Ended June 30 0,

-2021 2020 2019
+2022 2021 2020

-UTBs-July 1 \$ 277.9 \$ 263.6 \$ 235.7
+UTBs-July 1 \$ 279.9 \$ 277.9 \$ 263.6

-Additions based on tax positions related to the current year 32.1 15.9 43.9
+Additions based on tax positions related to the current year 1.7 32.1 15.9

-Additions for tax positions of prior years 42.9 8.3
+Additions for tax positions of prior years 20.8 42.9

-Reductions for tax positions of prior years (4.5) (27.6) (9.6)
+Reductions for tax positions of prior years (29.4) (4.5) (27.6)

-Settlements (0.4) (0.1) (2.7)
+Settlements (0.2) (0.4) (0.1)

-Lapses in statutes of limitations (33.3) (12.7) (9.0)
+Lapses in statutes of limitations (14.1) (33.3) (12.7)

-Foreign currency translation 8.1 (4.1) (3.0)
+Foreign currency translation (7.1) 8.1 (4.1)

-UTBs-June 30 \$ 279.9 \$ 277.9 \$ 263.6
+UTBs-June 30 \$ 251.6 \$ 279.9 \$ 277.9

-As of June 30, 2021, the Company had \$279.9 of UTBs of which \$161.7 represents the amount that, if recognized, would impact the effective income tax rate in future periods.
-As of June 30, 2021 and 2020, the liability associated with UTBs, including accrued interest and penalties, is \$181.2 and \$170.7, respectively, which is recorded in Income and other taxes payable and Other non-current liabilities in the Consolidated Balance Sheets.
+As of June 30, 2022, the Company had \$251.6 of UTBs of which \$174.8 represents the amount that, if recognized, would impact the effective income tax rate in future periods.
+As of June 30, 2022 and 2021, the liability associated with UTBs, including accrued interest and penalties, is \$191.8 and \$181.2, respectively, which is recorded in Income and other taxes payable and Other non-current liabilities in the Consolidated Balance Sheets.

-During fiscal 2021, the Company accrued interest of \$0.8, while in fiscal 2020 and 2019 the Company accrued interest of \$3.2 and \$4.3, respectively.
-During fiscal 2021, the Company released penalties of \$0.5, while in fiscal 2020 and 2019 the Company accrued penalties of \$0.0 and \$0.0, respectively.
-The total gross accrued interest and penalties recorded in the Other noncurrent liabilities in the Consolidated Balance Sheets related to UTBs as of June 30, 2021 and 2020 is \$21.7 and \$19.3, respectively.
+The Company accrued interest of \$4.2, \$0.8 and \$3.2, respectively, in fiscal 2022, 2021 and 2020.
+The Company accrued no penalties in fiscal 2022 and fiscal 2020, but released penalties of \$0.5 in fiscal 2021.
+The total gross accrued interest and penalties recorded in the Other noncurrent liabilities in the Consolidated Balance Sheets related to UTBs as of June 30, 2022 and 2021 is \$26.4 and \$21.7, respectively.

-The Company is present in approximately 50 tax jurisdictions, and at any point in time is subject to several audits at various stages of completion.
+The Company is present in approximately 40 tax jurisdictions, and at any point in time is subject to several audits at various stages of completion.
 As a result, the Company evaluates tax positions and establishes liabilities for UTBs that may be challenged by local authorities and may not be fully sustained, despite a belief that the underlying tax positions are fully supportable.
 UTBs are reviewed on an ongoing basis and are adjusted in light of changing facts and circumstances, including progress of tax audits, developments in case law, and closing of statute of limitations.
 Such adjustments are reflected in the provision for income taxes as appropriate.
-In fiscal 2021 and 2020, the Company recognized a tax benefit of \$33.7 and \$12.8 respectively associated with the settlement of tax audits in multiple jurisdictions and the expiration of foreign and state statutes of limitation.
+In fiscal 2022 and 2021, the Company recognized a tax benefit of \$14.3 and \$33.7 respectively associated with the settlement of tax audits in multiple jurisdictions and the expiration of foreign and state statutes of limitation.
 The Company has open tax years ranging from 2009 and forward.

-On the basis of information available at June 30, 2021, it is reasonably possible that a decrease of up to \$21.7 in UTBs related to U.S. and foreign exposures may be necessary within the coming year.
+On the basis of information available at June 30, 2022, it is reasonably possible that a decrease of up to \$17.8 in UTBs related to U.S. and foreign exposures may be necessary within the coming year.
 It is also possible the ongoing audits by tax authorities may result in increases or decreases to the balance of UTBs.
 Since it is common practice to extend audits beyond the Statute of Limitations, the Company is unable to predict the timing or conclusion of these audits and, accordingly, the Company is unable to estimate the amount of changes to the balance of UTBs that are reasonably possible at this time.
 However, the Company believes it has adequately provided for its UTBs for all open tax years in each tax jurisdiction.